 The first is that he is a bona fide floor general.
 Paul manipulates his offense better than anyone else, and he is always putting his teammates where they need to be while simultaneously reacting to the defense.
 After working his opponents to the point of exhaustion, Paul attacks and makes whatever play is necessary — he can make the fancy pass just as accurately as the routine one, and there aren’t any issues with him scoring from any of the three levels.

 Including this year, 2016-17, Paul has ten seasons averaging 15 points and nine assists, tieing him with Magic for most all-time.
 Unlike Stockton and Magic, CP3 has a ton of tricks up his sleeve offensively, and he’s able to get to wherever he wants on the floor and can break ankles, launch threes and snake toward the basket at will.

 This final point is the most important to Paul’s argument.
-During is first two years, he was a solid player, and the Hornets were a below-average team.
-They had a nice aggregate of talent, but no one extravagant.
+During his first two years, he was a solid player, and the Hornets were a below-average team.
+They had an excellent aggregate of talent, but no one extravagant.

 Since he was a rookie in this league, Chris Paul has been his team’s best player every single year.
 In case you don’t believe me, let’s start in New Orleans.

 In 2007-08, Paul made his first All-Star team, the Hornets finished 56-26 and lost in the second round of the playoffs to the San Antonio Spurs in seven games.
 The year before that, Byron Scott’s team finished 39-43.
 New Orleans’ roster remained the same over the offseason, but Paul’s ascension took them over the top.